App Installer

+Alternatives

-The only other Windows components capable of installing APPX packages are Windows Store and Windows PowerShell.
+The only other Windows components capable of installing APPX packages are Microsoft Store and Windows PowerShell.
 However, the latter requires Developer Mode to be turned on.
 App Installer provides a more user-friendly interface that is opened by clicking on the installation package.

+Design

 The design for App Installer is similar to the one for the classic Windows Installer, which installs stand-alone MSI files.
-It shows the app name, the developer, the app's Start menu tile, and a set of capabilities enabled by the app manifest.
+It shows the app name, the developer, the Start menu tile, and a set of capabilities enabled by the app manifest.
 If the user clicks the Install button at the bottom right corner, the App Installer checks the app's digital certificate.
 Unlike a standalone installer, App Installer refuses to install an app without a valid digital certificate.
-If the certificate is valid, the app displays a blue installation progress bar and shows the user a button to launch the app once it is fully installed.
+If the certificate is valid, the app displays a blue installation progress bar.
+It shows the user a button to launch the app once it is fully installed.

+Customisability

 App Installer is physically more flexible than Windows Installer.
 It can be resized and viewed in full-screen mode and the background changes based on the system-wide light or dark mode.
 Apps installed with App Installer can be updated through the Windows Store.
-It is also possible to update an app with App Installer by opening package with a higher version number than the one installed.
-Since APPX installations are sandboxed, unlike traditional software, it is possible to run multiple installations at once.
+It is also possible to update an app with an App Installer by opening the package with a higher version number than the one installed.
+Since APPX installations are sandboxed, unlike traditional software, running multiple installations at once is possible.

+Installation

+MSIX packages are designed to have a stable installation progress.
+Along with the ability to uninstall, MSIX packages share files across the system to save space.
+The packages are currently supported for installations and updates across Windows Desktop, Server, and Enterprise.
+These packages can be entirely self-contained or fetch files from a remote location to complete the install.
+All distributed apps are required to be signed by a key from a trusted Certificate Authority.